canidlogic/aksview/README.md

 It is significantly faster to load and store at aligned file offset than at unaligned file offsets.
 Unaligned file offsets will be automatically decomposed into multiple aligned operations, but this is less efficient.

-`aksview` requires the system page size to at least be a multiple of eight, so all aligned load and store operations will be contained within a single window.
+AKSView requires the system page size to at least be a multiple of eight, so all aligned load and store operations will be contained within a single window.
 If the current window does not contain the desired integer or no window is currently loaded, the memory map will be reloaded to position the correct window.

 Due to the way memory mapping works, storing something in a viewer object does not necessarily update the disk file right away.
 If you want to ensure that all outstanding changes have been actually written to the disk file, you can call the following function: